It's 800-941-Sean, if you want to be a part of the program.

 Thanks for taking my call.

-I I had thoughts for you.
+I had some thoughts for you.

-But but I would much rather, and I know that times are tough, but I would much rather see those funds go towards our national debt.
+But I would much rather, and I know that times are tough, but I would much rather see those funds go towards our national debt.

 Why are we not paying that down so that we can take care of our people better in the future?